AdobeDocs/app-builder/src/pages/guides/application_logging.md

 2. Splunk Enterprise
 3. Azure Log Analytics

+#### Viewing the current Log Forwarding configuration

 ```
 aio app config get log-forwarding
 ```
 This command outputs the current log forwarding configuration for your workspace and compares it to the locally set log forwarding configuration.
 Defaults to Adobe I/O Runtime.

+_Note: For security reasons we never return the configured secret from our servers._

+#### Debugging Log Forwarding

 ```
 aio app config get log-forwarding errors